ssavnayt/RSSP/README.md

 2) Run the API via `start.bat` or server.py
 3) Configure a port forwarding tool (if necessary), such as pinggy.io (soon = api module to forward ports via pinggy or bore.pub or pore.digital)
 4) Join my place: [Screen Test](https://www.roblox.com/games/98821705891412/Screen-Test), getscreenimg: [here](https://www.roblox.com/games/125877300864594/Screen-Test-2) or publish it yourself and join (not available, only in [version 2](https://github.com/ssavnayt/RSSP/releases/tag/v2.0.0), or in version v2.2 (with old getscreenimg method).
-5) Open the dashboard and connect to your IP address.
+5) Open the dashboard and connect to your IP address (DEFAULT PASSWORD = admin ).
 6) Click "Connect."
 7) Success.